manasa-arun/python/content/en/Tips/break-keyword-in-python.md

 ---
 title: "Python 'break' keyword usage,examples"
-description: "The 'break' keyword is one of the keyword out of thirty-five keywords in python."
+description: "The 'break' keyword is one of the keyword out of thirty-five keywords in Python."
 date: "2022-09-09T8:30:05+09:00"
 draft: false
 link: "'break' keyword"